SixArm/topics/topics/innovation-partnership-primer-introduction/index.md

 ## Who is this for?

-People should read this primer if they want to learn quickly about innovation, business development, and partnership management, and how these concepts are practiced in companies today.
+People should read this primer if they want to learn quickly about innovation partnership, business development, and stakeholder management, and how these concepts are practiced in companies today.

 ### For practitioners

-For innovation practitioners, this primer is intending to summarize and distill many of your daily concepts and terminology.
-For you, the value of the primer is in being able to quickly and easily teach stakeholders about general innovation topics.
-For example, if you want to discuss a particular aspect such as social impact, then you can quickly and easily direct the stakeholders to this primer and its relevant topic page, as one aspect of your communications.
+For innovation partnership practitioners, this primer is intending to summarize and distill many of your daily concepts and terminology.
+For you, the value of the primer is in being able to quickly and easily teach stakeholders about key topics.
+For example, if you want to discuss a particular aspect such as technology transfer agreements, then you can quickly and easily direct the stakeholders to this primer and its relevant topic page, as one aspect of your communications.
 You can freely excerpt, remix, and share these pages with your coworkers.

 ### For stakeholders

-For people whose work intersects with innovation topics, this primer is intending to bring you up to speed quickly and easily, so you can work better together with your team, your partners, and your other stakeholders.
+For people whose work intersects with innovation partnership topics, this primer is intending to bring you up to speed quickly and easily, so you can work better together with your team, your partners, and your other stakeholders.
 When you know the right terminology, then you're better-able to share information, collaborate, and create the working relationships that you value.

 ### For students

-For students and educators, this primer is a snapshot of industry techniques and practices that can help bridge the gap between academic studies, such as computer science studies, and industry jobs, such as computer programming jobs.
-If students are able to learn what's in this book, they will have a big advantage when they go for job interviews for roles that involve innovation.
+For students and educators, this primer is a snapshot of industry techniques and practices that can help bridge the gap between academic studies, such as computer science studies, and industry jobs, such as computer programming jobs where people create software cross-functionally and inter-organizationally.
+If students are able to learn what's in this book, they will have a big advantage when they go for job interviews for roles that involve innovation partnerships.

 ## Why am I creating this?

-I am creating this ebook because of years of experience in innovation work, with a wide range of clients, from small startups to enormous enterprises.
+I am creating this ebook because of years of experience in innovation partnership work, with a wide range of clients, from small startups to enormous enterprises.

 ### For team collaboration

 When I work with companies and teams, then I'm able to use glossaries like this one to help create shared context and clearer communication.
-This can accelerate working together, and can help teams forge better innovation, in my direct experience.
+This can accelerate working together, and can help teams forge better innovation partnerships, in my direct experience.

 For example, one of my enterprise clients describes this kind of shared context and clear communication in a positive sense as "singing from the same songbook".
-When a team understands innovation terminology, and has a quick easy glossary for definitions and explanations, then it's akin to teammates with the same songbook.
+When a team understands innovation partnership terminology, and has a quick easy glossary for definitions and explanations, then it's akin to teammates with the same songbook.

 ### For cross-cultural communication